Rilwan Olanrewaju Hassan

 Rilwan Olanrewaju Hassan (born 9 February 1991) is a Nigerian professional footballer who plays as a midfielder for I-League club Sreenidi Deccan.

 Career

 Hassan played in the Europa League second round qualifying match against The New Saints on 14 July 2011, scoring the equalising goal.
 He spent ten seasons in the Danish Superliga with Midtjylland, winning two league championships, scoring 23 goals and making 30 assists in 222 appearances.

 In May 2019, Hassan joined SønderjyskE signing a one-year contract with the option of a second year.
 In May 2022, after SønderjyskE's relegation from the Superliga, he left the club.

 Hassan joined I-League club Sreenidi Deccan in January 2023.
+He helped the club qualifying for 2023 Indian Super Cup.
+On 12 April in their second group stage match against Kerala Blasters, he scored a goal in their 2–0 win.
+They failed to progress to the semi-finals, after a 1–0 defeat in last group stage match against RoundGlass Punjab on 16 April.